 Is investment in Well-being Services worth it?
 Let’s leave the last, perhaps life-saving, words to one of our charity’s residents, Arthur Webb*, who lives at Lark Hill Village in Nottingham:

-‘Chrissie, she’s our Well-being Advisor, took my blood pressure and said it was far too high, so I should see my GP.
+‘Our Well-being Advisor took my blood pressure and said it was far too high, so I should see my GP.
 I took no notice, and she was on to me, I thought I’d better go down.
 The doctor took my blood pressure and was straight on the phone and I was having a pacemaker.
 He said if I hadn’t come, I would have died.
 But I felt perfectly alright, which was why I hadn’t taken much notice - I do now!’

 *Arthur Webb, Lark Hill Village: 1 min video

 NHS: Choosing Health.
 Making healthy choices easier: NHS Report